w5xd/RC1101/enclosure.md

 offer step-by-step kit instructions, but here is an order of assembly that accommodates being able to place the through-hole components and solder them without them falling out (much):</p>
 <ul>
+<li>Install a right angle male header at enc-1.
+The pins extend out beyond the edge of the PCB.
 	<li>the two 1/8" mini jacks, J2 and J2.
 	<li>Assemble the two 12 pin, .1" centered female connection headers for U2, and their corresponding
        12 pin male connection headers.
 Don't solder yet.